 Cucurbita pepo.
 Golden-Yellow.
 60 days.

 Bright golden-yellow patty pan squash with a delightful nutty flavor.
-Young fruit are nice & tender, larger fruit are firm & crunchy.
+Young fruit are nice and tender, larger fruit are firm and crunchy.
 Large bushy plants are quite productive.
 Unlike hybrid summer squash the fruits still taste great when picked “over-mature.”
 Perhaps the most amazing thing about this summer squash is its ability to store off the plant.
-We had a few fruits on our counter for over a month & they still cooked up perfectly delicious (we did have to scoop out a few seeds, though).
+We had a few fruits on our counter for over a month and they still cooked up perfectly delicious (we did have to scoop out a few seeds, though).
 Could this be a storage type summer squash?
-Or is it a dual purpose summer & winter-summer squash?
-Would be good to sow in spring with the winter squash & again mid-summer for a fall crop.
+Or is it a dual purpose summer and winter-summer squash?
+Would be good to sow in spring with the winter squash and again mid-summer for a fall crop.
 A rare heritage French variety that makes us want to trial many more French varieties.

 Zucchini, Genovese (Organic)$3.50–$30.00

 Cucurbita pepo.
 Light Green.
 55 days.